 The twelve concrete-and-steel arches of the new bridge, each weighing three hundred tons, were cast and stored at a construction area northwest of the old bridge.

-The new bridge, like the old bridge, officially is the “Van Zandt Viaduct” in honor of civic leader and banker Major Khleber Miller Van Zandt, who owned land stretching from the river west to Will Rogers complex and who in the 1880s built the first bridge at the site.
-(Before he built his bridge he once had to throw the combination to his bank’s safe over the river so that a depositor could make a withdrawal.
+The new bridge, like the old bridge, officially is the “Van Zandt Viaduct” in honor of civic leader and banker Major Khleber Miller Van Zandt, who owned land stretching from the river west to today’s Will Rogers complex and who in the 1880s built the first bridge at the site.
+(Before he built his bridge he once had to throw the combination to his bank’s safe over the river so that a depositor could make a withdrawal.)

-Of course, just as the 1914 Paddock Viaduct was a replacement for an earlier bridge, the 1914 West 7th Street Bridge was a replacement for a bridge built by Van Zandt in the 1880s and one built in 1890 as Arlington Heights was developed and streetcar service to Lake Como trolley park began along Arlington Heights Boulevard (West 7th Street) to “the city.”
-This clip from the Gazette says the 1890 bridge would be ready before the Spring Palace exhibition opened.
+Van Zandt’s bridge of the 1880s was replaced in 1890 as Arlington Heights was developed and streetcar service to Lake Como trolley park began along Arlington Heights Boulevard (West 7th Street today) to “the city.”
+This clip from the Fort Worth Gazette says the 1890 bridge would be ready before the Spring Palace exhibition opened.

 After the 1890 West 7th Street Bridge was damaged in the flood of 1908 its deck was refloored with oak planks.